-This course uses a mix of assigned reading, video lecture, short quizzes, discussion, and short and long writing assignments to helps students meet the learning objectives, including:
+This course uses a mix of assigned reading, lecture, short quizzes, discussion, and short and long writing assignments to helps students meet the learning objectives, including:

-- Assigned Reading and Video Lectures - Reading Quizzes, Short Writing Exercises, & Essay Sketches - Discussion Posts - Assignments (a Job Packet and Three Essay Assignments) - A Final Portfolio (a collection of the student's work over the semester)
+- Assigned Reading, Class Discussion, and Lecture - Reading Quizzes, Short Writing Exercises, & Essay Sketches - Discussion Posts - Review/feedback on draft assignments using SmarThinking - Assignments (a Job Packet and Three Essay Assignments) - A Final Portfolio (a collection of the student's work over the semester)

-Students will submit their work online in Brightspace (save your work in .pdf or .docx format).
+Students will submit their work online in Brightspace (save your work in .rtf or .docx format).
 All essay assignments MUST be submitted online-hard copies are not accepted.